GranaryDwellers/Crash-Py/lessons/03-mathematics.md

 ### Step 6 — Order of operations

-Python follows standard BODMAS / BIDMAS rules.
+Python follows standard BODMAS / BIDMAS / PEMDAS rules.
 Use parentheses to be explicit:

 ```python
 print(2 + 3 * 4)    # 14  (multiplication first)